hquang1999/cellAutomation/README.md

 the file.
 Joe says that it was fine though.

 The JAVAFX can also break if you're NOT in the right version of Java.
 It default to java 15 instead of 11.
-To fix: File -> Project Structure -> Project -> Project SDK -> Select 11 if it's not.
+To fix: File -> Project Structure -> Project -> Project SDK + Project Language Level -> Select 11 if it's not.